HiranmayaGundu/packet_monitor/README.md

 The data tsv file that is generated is called `dump.tsv` The extreme events file is called `events.tsv`.
 These events are also printed to stdout.

+### External Dependencies

+The project uses the two following external dependencies:

+- clap - Used for argument parsing
+- tokio - Async runtime with async versions of the standard library